 Slipway Cottage is a reverse level property situated within Falmouth and overlooking the slipway.
 There are two ground floor double bedrooms, both of which have zip and link beds to become twins.
 One with en-suite shower room and also a ground floor family bathroom.
 Sleeping a maximum of four adults.
 The first floor kitchen is well equipped and the open plan living area is bright and airy with balconies and stunning views over Falmouth beach when the tide is low.
 The sitting area is comfortable and spacious.
 There is parking for one small car in a garage, under the property, with a tarmac surface.
 This is a lovely holiday home to come back to time and again at any time of year.

 Reverse level accommodation.
-Two ground floor bedrooms: 1 x super king with 6' bed (zip and link to twin) balcony, and en-suite shower room, basin and WC, 1 x super king with 6' bed (zip and link to twin) and balcony.
+Two ground floor bedrooms: 1 x super king with 6' bed (zip and link to twin upon request) balcony, and en-suite shower room, basin and WC, 1 x super king with 6' bed (zip and link to twin upon request) and balcony.
 Family bathroom with bath, shower, basin and WC.
 Stairs to open plan living area with kitchen, dining area and sitting area.
 Balcony with furniture for sea views.

 Underfloor and electric central heating.
 Electric oven and hob.
 Microwave, dishwasher, fridge/freezer, washing machine and separate tumble dryer.
 TV, Bose sound system, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot available.
 Steep incline to access the main street.
 Off road parking for 1 car.
 Sorry no pets and no smoking.
 Shop, pub and beach 5 mins walk.
 Note: No pets and no smoking.